carbaior/sescc/README.md

 asinfreedom@gmail.com
 cliolapso.blogspot.com

-WARNING: This program downloads 1.5Gb of data in its first run. more info: https://rhodesmill.org/skyfield/planets.html
+WARNING: This program downloads 1.5Gb of ephemeris from NASA in its first run. more info: https://rhodesmill.org/skyfield/planets.html

 sescc was made to astronomically date Ptolemy's Almagest. more info: https://cliolapso.blogspot.com/2024/04/fin-de-la-nueva-cronologia.html